datameshgroup/fusion/docs/getting-started.md

 The Sale System may allow the cashier to continue to request cancellation of the payment until a payment result has been received.

 :::tip
 There are a number of instances where the Terminal may be unable to cancel a payment in progress upon receiving a <a href="#abort-transaction">abort transaction request</a>.
 The Sale System must <b>always</b> await a payment response after sending an abort transaction request.
-If no response is received or an error has occurred before a response is received, the Sale System must peform <a href="#cloud-api-reference-error-handling">error handling</a>.
+If no response is received or an error has occurred before a response is received, the Sale System must peform <a href="./APIs/cloud-api-reference#error-handling">error handling</a>.
 :::

 ![](/img/payment-cancellation.png)